ClinicOS-AI/integration-guide/README.md

 Follow these steps to integrate and set up your form:
 1. **Adding the Script to Create Modal:**
-   Add the following script inside the `<body>` tag of your HTML file, replacing placeholders with actual values.
+   Add the following script inside the `<body>` tag of your HTML file, replacing placeholders with actual values:
    ```HTML
    <body>
      <!-- body content -->